NABAL:

 Abigail:

-One of our servants, Shammah, comes running to me, bows and begs my attention.
+One of our servants, Shammah, comes running to me, bows and begs my

 His words run through me like a sword.
 Oh Nabal!
 Nabal!